rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Backward Compatibility
 ----------------------

-Note that backward compatibility does not present a significant issue for the mDNS technique.
+For the most part, backward compatibility does not present a significant issue for the mDNS technique.
 When an endpoint that supports mDNS communicates with an endpoint that does not, the legacy endpoint will still provide its local IP addresses, and accordingly a direct connection can still be attempted, even though the legacy endpoint cannot resolve the mDNS names provided by the new endpoint.
 In the event the legacy endpoint attempts to resolve mDNS names using Unicast DNS, this may cause ICE to take somewhat longer to fully complete, but should not have any effect on connectivity or connection setup time.

+However, some legacy endpoints are not fully {{RFC5245}}-compliant and can behave unpredictably in the presence of ICE candidates that contain a hostname, potentially leading to ICE failure.
+Such endpoints have been identified during testing of this technique, but appear to be rare.

 Examples
 ========